memoiry/labelPropagation.jl/README.md

 ![](https:\/\/ooo.0o0.ooo\/2017\/02\/06\/58975f6f57770.png)

-It can be seen that as the iteration carries, label propagates between each nodes.
+It can be seen that as the iteration carries, label propagates between each nodes, which is quite beautiful.

 For more detail, you can access the source code,